srodriguez1850/Mizuna/README.md

 - Files from networked drives may throw an incorrect SameFileError exception.
     - See https://bugs.python.org/issue33935
-    - To circumvent, all samefile checks from shutil.copy() will return False
+    - To circumvent, the option to prevent samefile checks from shutil.copy() is given.